 Many terrorist attacks have targeted international convoys, including foreign military and security forces.
-There is a history of, and increasing concerns about, insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces) throughout Afghanistan.
+There is a history of, and increasing concerns about, insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces).

 Advice to Australian Embassy staff: Security arrangements for Australian Embassy staff in Kabul are at a high level at all times.

-Afghan Government approved private security companies continue to operate throughout Afghanistan.
+Afghan Government approved private security companies continue to operate.
 For businesses and other organisations, contact the Afghan Government for the latest requirements.

-Attacks on roads in Kabul: We continue to receive a stream of credible reporting indicating that terrorists are planning attacks on vehicles travelling along roads in and around Kabul.
+Attacks on roads in Kabul: We continue to receive a stream of credible reporting indicating terrorists are planning attacks on vehicles travelling along roads in and around Kabul.
 Avoid travelling on Jalalabad, Airport (Great Massoud) and Darulaman Roads due to the very high threat of terrorist attack.
 Do not travel at night.

 Terrorism is a threat throughout the world.
 More information:

 Kidnapping: Kidnapping is a serious and ongoing threat.
 Afghanistan is a global kidnapping hotspot due to the high number of recorded incidents.
-Westerners, including several Australians, have been kidnapped in Afghanistan in recent years.
+Westerners, including several Australians, have been kidnapped in recent years.

-We continue to see reports that terrorists and criminal groups are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
+We continue to see reports terrorists and criminal groups are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
 Journalists and those working for NGOs and foreign companies are kidnap targets.
-Foreign aid workers and journalists have been kidnapped and killed in the past.
+Foreign aid workers and journalists have been kidnapped and killed.

 Civil unrest and political tension

-Domestic and international events and political developments in the region may trigger demonstrations in Afghanistan.
+Domestic and international events and political developments in the region may trigger demonstrations.
 Violent demonstrations occur in areas frequented by foreigners, including the diplomatic quarter and NATO bases.
-Attacks on perceived Western interests could occur anywhere in Afghanistan.
+Attacks on perceived Western interests could occur anywhere.